A package is a container that stores various types of features or Assets, such as:

 Packages are newer, more tightly integrated versions of Asset packagesA collection of files and data from Unity Projects, or elements of Projects, which are compressed and stored in one file, similar to Zip files.
 Asset packages are a handy way of sharing and re-using Unity Projects and collections of Assets.
 More info

 See in Glossary, able to deliver a wide range of enhancements to Unity through the Package Manager.
-In the Editor, you can access the Packages window through this menu: Window > Package Manager.
+In the Editor, you can access the Package Manager window through this menu: Window > Package Manager.

 When Unity opens a Project, the Unity Package Manager reads the Project manifestEach Unity Project has a Project manifest, which acts as an entry point for the Package Manager.
 This file must be available in the